When is Mike Bartlett's new drama Sticks and Stones on TV?

 When is Sticks and Stones on TV?

+The three-part series will begin on Monday 16th December at 9pm on ITV and will air daily over three nights.
 The series began filming in September 2018 and was originally titled The Man.
-An air date has yet to be announced.

 What is Sticks and Stones about?